MarcelHacker/opensim-deadlift-techniques/README.md

 7. Inverse Daynamics
 8. Static optimisation

+# Learnings

+The scaling pose has to match the model generic pose!

 # VICON Export

 Select only the labelled markers and export those only to trc.